microsoft/industry/healthcare/solutions/healthcareApis/readme.md

 ### Networking

-> Private Link is currently not available in Healthcare API FHIR service.
+Please note that [Azure Private Link](https://docs.microsoft.com/azure/private-link/) is currently not available for the Healthcare API FHIR service.

-For secure communication we recommend using Private Link.
-Private link enables you to access the FHIR service over a private endpoint.
-To create a private endpoint you need RBAC permissions on the FHIR service.
-When private endpoint is created, public traffic to it is automatically disabled.

 ### Regulatory compliance